DUI Defense Strategy: Tackling DUI Charges Head-on

 Categories of DUI Defenses

-While it may seem that fighting DUI charges is a complicated matter, several legal defense strategies may be employed by your DUI defense attorney.
+While it may seem that fighting DUI or DWI charge is a complicated matter, several legal defense strategies may be employed by your DUI defense attorney.
 The top DUI defense strategies that skilled DUI lawyers typically use fall into three categories.

 - The defendant was not actually intoxicated.